Hydrodynamic theory of wetting by active particles: Introduction

 \section{Introduction}

 Active matter comprises a broad class of self-propelled particles, which consume energy at a local scale to produce directed motion.
-Such particles are extremely common in microbiological and ecological contexts, spanning length scales from microns to meters and involving particle numbers from dozens to millions \cite{marchetti2013hydrodynamics, ramaswamy2010mechanics, elgeti2015physics}.
-Examples include swimming bacteria \cite{tailleur2008statistical, cates2012diffusive, Alert2020}, flocking birds \cite{vicsek1995novel, toner1998flocks}, and cytoskeletal networks \cite{ramaswamy2010mechanics, Doostmohammadi2018} -- as well as synthetic cases such as Janus particles \cite{Walther2013} and robotic swarms \cite{Saintyves2024}.
+Such particles are extremely common in microbiological and ecological contexts, spanning length scales from microns to meters and involving particle numbers from dozens to millions \cite{Marchetti2013, Ramaswamy2010, Elgeti2015}.
+Examples include swimming bacteria \cite{Tailleur2008, Cates2012, Alert2020}, flocking birds \cite{Vicsek1995, Toner1998}, and cytoskeletal networks \cite{Ramaswamy2010, Doostmohammadi2018} -- as well as synthetic cases such as Janus particles \cite{Walther2013} and robotic swarms \cite{Saintyves2024}.

 The continuous consumption of energy drives active particles out of equilibrium, leading to a diverse range of emergent collective behaviours.
-For example, active particles undergo motility-induced phase separation (MIPS) into dense (liquid) and dilute (vapour) phases due to the interplay between volume exclusion and self-propulsion, even in the absence of explicitly attractive interactions~\cite{Cates_2015,Cates2025_APS}.
-It is expected that collective behaviour in active systems should show some degree of independence of the microscopic details of particle interactions \cite{Cates_2013, ramaswamy2010mechanics}, so simple particle-level \cite{Fily2012,Redner2013,Digregorio2018} or field-theoretical \cite{Wittkowski2014,Cates_AMBP,Cates2025_APS} models of active matter are natural settings for studying their emergent behaviours.
+For example, active particles undergo motility-induced phase separation (MIPS) into dense (liquid) and dilute (vapour) phases due to the interplay between volume exclusion and self-propulsion, even in the absence of explicitly attractive interactions~\cite{Cates2015, Cates2025}.
+It is expected that collective behaviour in active systems should show some degree of independence of the microscopic details of particle interactions \cite{Cates2013, Ramaswamy2010}, so simple particle-level \cite{Fily2012, Redner2013, Digregorio2018} or field-theoretical \cite{Wittkowski2014, Tjhung2018, Cates2025} models of active matter are natural settings for studying their emergent behaviours.

-A distinguishing feature of active systems, compared to their passive counterparts, is the outsized influence of boundaries.
-Non-local effects arising from steady state currents, as well as smaller typical system sizes, mean that boundaries play a much more central role in determining the collective behaviour of active matter than in the passive case.
-Indeed, recent studies have shown that boundaries can regulate transport, transfer energy between length scales, and create or destroy large-scale structure \cite{Ben_Dor_2022, Galajda2007, reichhardt2016ratcheteffectsactivematter, bechinger2016active, elgeti2015physics, Das2018, mangeat2024stationary, Stenhammar2016, TailleurRatchets2024, TailleurRatchets2025, Granek2024}.
+A distinguishing feature of active systems, compared to their passive counterparts, is the disproportionate influence of boundaries.
+Non-local effects arising from steady-state currents mean that boundaries play a much more central role in determining the collective behaviour of active matter than in the passive case.
+Indeed, recent studies have shown that boundaries can regulate transport, transfer energy between length scales, and create or destroy large-scale structure \cite{Granek2024, Bechinger2016, Stenhammar2016, BenDor2022, Galajda2007, Reichhardt2017, Mangeat2024}.